foo-software/lighthouse-check/README.md

 ## Implementing with CircleCI

-In the below example we run Lighthouse audits on two URLs, save reports as Artifacts, deploy reports to S3 and send a Slack notification with GitHub info.
+In the below example we run Lighthouse audits on two URLs, save reports as artifacts, deploy reports to S3 and send a Slack notification with GitHub info.
 We defined environment variables like `AWS_BUCKET` in the [CircleCI project settings](https://circleci.com/docs/2.0/settings/#project-settings-page).

 ```yaml
 version: 2